How to Care for Your Christmas Tree to Keep It Looking Fresh – Sapin Belge Skip to content

 5. Adjust the top of your Christmas tree

-When setting up your tree, you may notice that the treetop, or top, is slightly too high for your ceiling or not suitable for the ornament you want to place on it (star, angel, etc.).
+When putting up your tree, you may notice that the treetop, or top, is slightly too high for your ceiling or not suitable for the ornament you want to place on it (star, angel, etc.).
 If this happens, you may need to make small adjustments.

 6. Prune any troublesome lower branches